David P. Gushee: After Evangelicalism (2020)

-LGBT and activism
+LGBTQ and activism

-In Gushee's book Changing Our Mind, he narrates his journey from a traditionalist to a passionate advocate for LGBT Christians in the church and society, using an evangelical ethical framework to redefine the issue from sexual ethics to human dignity.
-Until the late 20th century, Christians by and large held to traditionalist views on LGBT issues, rooted in a reading of six to seven biblical passages that speak negatively of homosexuality and affirm a heterosexual norm.
-Gushee is against this and stands in solidarity with the LGBT community.
-In an interview with Christians for Social Action, Gushee states his reasoning for supporting the LGBT community and sees the harm that the church's traditionalist views and practices have caused harm on so many young people and families.
+In Gushee's book Changing Our Mind, he narrates his journey from a traditionalist to a passionate advocate for LGBTQ Christians in the church and society, using an evangelical ethical framework to redefine the issue from sexual ethics to human dignity.
+Until the late 20th century, Christians by and large held to traditionalist views on LGBTQ issues, rooted in a reading of six to seven biblical passages that speak negatively of homosexuality and affirm a heterosexual norm.
+Gushee is against this and stands in solidarity with the LGBTQ community.
+In an interview with Christians for Social Action, Gushee states his reasoning for supporting the LGBTQ community and sees the harm that the church's traditionalist views and practices have caused harm on so many young people and families.
 Gushee believes the Holy Spirit sent Christian brothers and sisters who are gay and lesbian to him which became an important part of his local church.
-His sister is one of the LGBT Christians, and she struggles to figure out her sexuality in a church that is not inclusive of them.
+His sister is one of the LGBTQ Christians, and she struggles to figure out her sexuality in a church that is not inclusive of them.
 Therefore, this makes it a more personal situation.
-The church is a community, and Gushee believes that LGBT Christians should be "invited into that sexual ethic rather than being excluded from it."
+The church is a community, and Gushee believes that LGBTQ Christians should be "invited into that sexual ethic rather than being excluded from it."
 As a pastor, he has been contacted by young people and families reaching out for help due to this problem.
 There are so many that are still suffering, and he sees it as a big change that needs to happen because we need to "love our own LGBT children and care for the hurting and the broken."
-Despite what other Christian ethicists might say about him or what views they have, his commitment and moral obligation to making churches feel safe for LGBT families is important to him.
+Despite what other Christian ethicists might say about him or what views they have, his commitment and moral obligation to making churches feel safe for LGBTQ families is important to him.
 As all Christians are taught to love God and to love our neighbors as ourselves.

 Controversy

 As a Christian ethicist, Gushee has periodically been outspoken about current controversial societal topics.
-His positions on such issues as climate change, torture, and LGBT rights have often put him into conflict with his traditional evangelical constituency.
-For example, In 2015, Russell Moore, also a well-known Evangelical ethicist, implied that Gushee was not a true Evangelical because of his change of belief supporting LGBT civil rights.
+His positions on such issues as climate change, torture, and LGBTQ rights have often put him into conflict with his traditional evangelical constituency.
+For example, In 2015, Russell Moore, also a well-known Evangelical ethicist, implied that Gushee was not a true Evangelical because of his change of belief supporting LGBTQ civil rights.
 Gushee describes himself as "post evangelical” and attends both Catholic Mass and Baptist services.